Dutch Maid Bakery: Recognition

 Dutch Maid has been profiled in multiple regional and statewide publications for its longevity, craftsmanship, and cultural heritage.
 Its continuous operation since 1902 has made it one of the longest-running bakeries of its kind in the southeastern United States.
+It is recognized as the oldest family-owned bakery in Tennessee.

 The bakery has become a local and regional landmark, appearing in news features, holiday guides, and a 2025 film shoot.